redstone-finance/zkSync-tutorial-stable-price-marketplace/README.md

 #### 2. Adjust TS code of dApp

 The second thing to do is adjust the Typescript code of the dApp.
 Please take a look at the `blockchain.ts` file.
 Here you can find all functions required to make the marketplace work.
 But the function `buy` is not implemented.
 Here we will call the function from the contracts which require price data.
 To make it possible we need to wrap the contract instance with the [RedStone framework](https://github.com/redstone-finance/redstone-oracles-monorepo/tree/main/packages/evm-connector).
 If you are not familiar with our core model please read how to [adjust Typescript code](#2-adjust-javascript-code-of-your-dapp).
-After wrapping the contract we will be able to call the `getPrice` function from the `Marketplace` contract which eventually will call overridden `_getPriceFromOrder` from the `StableMarketplace` contract.
-Now we are able to call the `buy` function from the `Marketplace` contract with the expected ETH amount to buy the NFT.
+After wrapping the contract we will be able to call the `getPrice` function from the `StableMarketplace` contract which eventually will call overridden `_getPriceFromOrder`.
+Now we are able to call the `buy` function from the `StableMarketplace` contract with the expected ETH amount to buy the NFT.
 Full implementation can be seen below:

 ```js
 import { WrapperBuilder } from "@redstone-finance/evm-connector";